uchicago-CAPP30121-aut-2022/capp-camp/docs/s2-git-i/2-first-repo.md

  - Navigate to the folder you just created, create a file called `README.md`, and add your full name to the file using an editor.

-   {: .tip}
+   {: .tip-title}
+   >VSCode Tip
+   >
-   You can create a new file using VSCode by running `code <filename>` in a terminal window that is the opened in appropriate directory.
+   > You can create a new file using VSCode by running `code <filename>` in a terminal window that is the opened in appropriate directory.
 (Recall that the notation `<filename>` is a placeholder that should be replaced with an acutal filename.)
 For this specific task, you can use the command `code README.md`.

     {: .warning}
     > You must run the `code` command in a terminal window open in your VSCode application.
 If you run the `code` command from a standalone terminal window on your computer, you will get the following response: